proio-org/proio/README.md

   * Needs comprehensive recovery tests
   * Need to add back in examples
 * [C++](cpp-proio)
-  * Has been cleared with recent rewrite of Go and Python libraries
+  * Code has been cleared out with recent rewrite of Go and Python libraries
   * Needs to be rewritten based on new scheme developed in Go and Python
   * High priority
 * [Java](java-proio)
-  * Has been cleared with recent rewrite of Go and Python libraries
+  * Code has been cleared with recent rewrite of Go and Python libraries
   * Needs to be rewritten based on new scheme developed in Go and Python
   * Lower priority